-manufactured home deed or certificate of location is filed, the recorder shall record and index it.
-If a manufacturer's certificate or statement of origin or certificate of title is filed with the deed or certificate of location, the recorder shall record and index them as one document and then shall destroy the manufacturer's certificate or statement of origin or the certificate of title.
-The recorder shall deliver the recorded deed or certificate of location to the home owner.
-The copy of the recorded deed or certificate of location] to the property tax assessor.
-If a manufacturer's certificate or statement of origin or certificate of title is filed with the deed or certificate of location, the [recorder also shall deliver a copy of the deed or certificate of location] [home owner also shall deliver a copy of the recorded deed or certificate of location] to the [government agency that maintains manufactured home title records].
+7 recorder shall deliver the recorded deed or certificate of location to the home owner and a copy.

+8 The [recorder shall deliver a copy of the deed or certificate of location] [home owner shall manufacturer's certificate or statement of origin or certificate of title is filed with the deed or certificate of location, the [recorder also shall deliver a copy of the deed or certificate of location] [home owner also shall deliver a copy of the recorded deed or certificate of location] to the [government agency that maintains manufactured home title records].